jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 * Dynamic scaling requires automation in most cases.
 See draft-pignataro for a discussion of automation.

+### Recommendation

+The guidelines above need to be considered specifically for each protocol and system design.

 ## Transport

 Transport protocols are the flexible tools that make it possible for